Nature of Registration

 Births Abroad in Transit

-An application may be made to register the birth of a child outside the state to an Irish citizen domicile in the state where there is not a system of registration of births in the place where the birth occurred or it is not possible to obtain copies and extracts on civil records of the birth.
+An application may be made to register the birth of a child outside the state to an Irish citizen domiciled in the state where there is not a system of registration of births in the place where the birth occurred or it is not possible to obtain copies and extracts on civil records of the birth.

-Regulations require registration of the birth of
+Regulations require registration of the birth of:

 Still Born

 Stillborn birth registration was introduced in 1994.
-A child is stillborn if he or she at birth weighs not less than 500 grams or has a gestational age of not less than 24 weeks
+A child is stillborn if he or she at birth weighs not less than 500 grams or has a gestational age of not less than 24 weeks and shows no sign of life.
+The 2024 Act provides for a change in the criteria determining stillbirths by reducing the gestational age limit from 24 to 23 weeks, the minimum weight from 500 grammes to 400 grammes and making improved provision for stillbirths where multiple births are concerned.

-If the stillborn birth is not registered within 12 months, the health authority in the area in which the stillbirth took place may request the hospital or attending medical register practitioner to give to the authority the required particulars of stillbirth.
+If the stillbirth is not registered within 12 months, the health authority in the area in which the stillbirth took place may request the hospital or attending registered medical practitioner to give to the authority the required particulars.
+Where these details are obtained, they may be registered.
+A coroner who ascertains that a body is that of a stillborn child must notify the registrar and give them such information as he can.

-In the case of a stillbirth, before the legislation commenced at the beginning of 1995, a parent or relative may register the stillbirth provided they can give the requisite evidence to the superintendent registrar of the occurrence of the stillbirth.
+In the case of a stillbirth, before the legislation commenced at the beginning of 1995, a parent or relative may register the stillbirth, provided they can give the requisite evidence to the superintendent registrar of the occurrence of the stillbirth.

-It is the duty of the chief officer of a hospital or other institution in which a child is born or stillborn or the person to whom the authority is delegated to give the requisite information in relation to stillbirth.
+It is the duty of the chief officer of a hospital or other institution in which a child is stillborn or the person to whom the authority is delegated to give the requisite information in relation to stillbirth.
+Where a child is stillborn other than in a hospital or institution, the relevant doctor or midwife is obliged to notify the authority of the stillbirth.
+The authority is the relevant office of the Health Service Executive.

 Adoption